willingc/nutshell/README.md

 ## Next phases

-Authors, date/time, post number, uuid post, core dev (bool), cooked message, summarized message
+Data to keep: Authors, date/time, post number, uuid post, core dev (bool), cooked message, summarized message

+Possible prompts

-- Does this message support or refute the PEP?
+- Does this message support or refute the proposed PEP?
 - What are key topics found in the message
 - How many times has a person posted
+- You are a Python expert.
+Summarize this message.
+- You are an intermediate Python user.
+Summarize this message.
+- You are a manager not a developer.
+Summarize this message.

 Report on pros and cons of the PEP proposal.

-- Embeddings
-- Vector database like chroma
-- chunks

-Query with chunks and prompt
+Query in 10 message chunks and summarize.

-Create a visual display of individual posts, summaries, author, and date posted.
+- Create a visual display of individual posts, summaries, author, and date posted.
-Display the summaries but allow the original post text to be accessed easily.
+- Display the summaries but allow the original post text to be accessed easily.
+- Plot a sentiment of messages over time.